 The question is what should wood industry enterprises do to adapt to current regulations of the domestic and world markets as well as future forecasts?
 Mr. Vu Tan Phuong - Director of the Vietnam Forest Certification Office - commented that currently, all enterprises are at risk of causing emissions.
 In the current context, the pioneering enterprise will seize the opportunity first.
 Therefore, enterprises need to calculate in each stage of their production, in which, which stage has the ability to reduce emissions, it needs to be promoted from there such as improving input efficiency.

-In fact, there are also wood industry enterprises that have grasped the information and proactively converted to adapt.
-Mr. Trinh Duc Kien - Deputy Director of Ke Go Company Limited - shared that as a unit specializing in exporting goods to the EU market, in 2019 the enterprise invested in FSC forest certification.
+In fact, there are also wood industry enterprises that have grasped the information and proactively changed to adapt.
+Mr. Trinh Duc Kien - Deputy Director of Ke Go Company Limited - shared that, as a unit specializing in exporting goods to the EU market, in 2019 the enterprise invested in FSC forest certification.

-Recently, there have been customers who have raised questions about the origin of wood as well as the level of emissions in the supply chain.
-The questions that businesses receive include: How does the production of wood products use electricity, is there any way to limit the use of electricity in production, what is the origin of the wood that businesses use or what is the carbon absorption capacity, etc.
+Recently, there have been customers raising questions about the origin of wood as well as the level of emissions in the supply chain.
+The questions that businesses receive are: How does wood product production use electricity, is there any way to limit the use of electricity in production, what is the origin of the wood that businesses use or what is the carbon absorption capacity, etc.

-The issues that customers care about force businesses to find ways to respond besides issues of price, quality, and design.
-Switching to using biomass fuel in production, proactively linking to invest in FSC-certified forests, etc. are the ways businesses are implementing.
+The issues that customers care about force businesses to find ways to respond in addition to issues of price, quality, and design.
+Switching to using biomass fuel in production, proactively linking to invest in FSC-certified plantation forests, etc. are the ways that businesses are implementing.

 Lesson 3: Overcoming difficulties in green transformation for the wood industry to accelerate